 Daily plans are likely going to be the plans you change most often.
 Priorities change, and issues often arise, so you should always have a plan B and C when situations require you to adjust your schedule on the fly.

-Also called sprint planning, if you’ve adopted an agile product development process for your team, this planning takes a step back from the day-to-day and helps you visualize how different tasks accumulate over time.
+Also called sprint planning, if you’ve adopted an agile product development process for your product management team, this planning takes a step back from the day-to-day and helps you visualize how different tasks accumulate over time.
 You’ll be able to address dependencies between team members, analyze overall progress toward your goals, and pivot based on capacity throughout your team.